bearnard/cosmic/README.md

       Uncovers fundamental principles
       Example: Finding new conservation laws
 ```
-5. The Bronstein Cube of TheoriesThis diagram illustrates the conceptual framework from Part V, showing how fundamental constants (G,c,hbar) define the landscape of major physical theories.
+5. The Bronstein Cube of Theories

+This diagram illustrates the conceptual framework from Part V, showing how fundamental constants (G,c,hbar) define the landscape of major physical theories.
 It visualizes the relationships between different domains of physics.
 ```mermaid
 graph TD
     subgraph "Bronstein Cube"